ethereum/portal-network-specs/witness.md

 Also, it means that the memory consumption of witness processing itself will be fixed and predictable, which helps nodes that have limited memory.

-**Chunkable** It should be possible to split witness in chunks that are independently verifiable to speed-up witness propagation in the network.
+**Chunkable.** It should be possible to split witness in chunks that are independently verifiable to speed-up witness propagation in the network.

 The witness format doesn't limit a chunk size.
 That makes it easy to experiment with and find the best size for efficient relaying properties.

-**Upgradeable** It should be able to upgrade witness format in the future in a backward compatible way (e.g. new versions of clients will support the old versions of the witness).
+**Upgradeable.** It should be able to upgrade witness format in the future in a backward compatible way (e.g. new versions of clients will support the old versions of the witness).
 Old versions of clients should be able to discard unsupported versions of witness.

-**Compact** Witness should have a binary format that is compact to save bandwith when propagating in network.
+**Compact.** Witness should have a binary format that is compact to save bandwith when propagating in network.

 ## 1.2.
 Scope